CPJPRINCE/opex_manifest_generator/README.md

 ![Identifier Screenshot](assets/Identifiers%20Headers.png)

 `Archive_Reference` or `Identifier` will default to the keyname `code`; `Accession_Reference` will default to `accref`.
-When using the Auto Classification Generator will always generate a column called `Archive_Reference`, but you can simply rename or remove this column if not needed.
+When using the Auto Classification Generator it will always generate a column called `Archive_Reference`, but you can simply rename or remove this column as neccessary.

-To add a custom identifier import, do so like so: `Identifier:MyCodeName`.
+To add a custom identifier import, do so like: `Identifier:MyCodeName`.
 As many identifier's as needed can be added.

-No additional parameter's need to be set in the command line when using Identifier's, addition is detected by default.
+No additional parameter's need to be set in the command line when using Identifier's, addition is enabled by default.
+Leaving a cell blank will use Preservica's defaults.

 ### XIP Metadata - Hashes